BSidesPDX/CTF-2024/soceng/200-fresh-meat-fridays/README.md

 ## Grading Scheme

-Callers were judged by the following rubric, and must have scored an 11 or higher to receive the flag:
+Callers were judged by the following rubric, and must have scored an 11 or higher to receive the flag.
+We must admit that judgements can be subjective and so some entries were put to a panel vote.
+The rubric:

-- Is there pressure to impress the caller?
-  - New employees want to impress senior manager
-  - 1-5 pts for pressure
+- Viable story?
+  - x/10 points
-- Pressure to go along with the call?
+- Pressure to impress?
-  - Like sales tactics? /Rhetorical tricks like leading questions/cold reading
-  - 1-5 pts for pressure
+  - x/3 points
-- Create sense of urgency
+- Sense of urgency?
+Angry?
+Intimidating?
+Crying?
-  - Is caller angry, intimidating, scared, upset?
-  - 1-5 pts for pressure
+  - x/3 points
-- Attempt to establish a rapport
+- Attempt to establish rapport?
-  - Such as pretending to already know the person from a prior meeting
-- Is the caller’s story is viable?
-1-10
-  - Contractor visiting office
-  - Other new employee whose manager has already left for the day
-- Breaking character: -1
-  - New employee would get suspicious
-- If they’re really committed to the bit or make you laugh
+  - x/3 points
+- Bonus: Style points, above & beyond?
+  - x/2 points
+- Bonus: Hackers theme
+  - x/2 points

 ## Flag